antirez/zx2040/README.md

 You need either:

 * A Pimoroni Tufty 2040.

+or...

-* Or ... any other suitable Pico + display + 5 buttons combination.
+* Any other suitable Pico + display + 5 buttons combination.

+and...

 * A piezo speaker if you want audio.

 This project only supports ST77xx displays so far.
-They are cheap and widespread, and work well.
+They are cheap and widespread, and they work well and exist in different qualities: TFT, IPS, and so forth.

 A note of warning: it is crucial to be able to refresh the display fast enough.
 SPI displays work well if they are not huge, let's say that up to 320x240 max the update latency will not be so terrible.

-Parallel 8-lines ST77xx displays are much better, for instance in the Tufty 2040, using upscaling, it is possible to transfer the Spectrum CRT framebuffer to the display in something like ~14 milliseconds, so even refreshing the display 20 times per second we have 700 milliseconds of CPU time to run the emulator itself.
+Parallel 8-lines ST77xx displays are much better, for instance in the Tufty 2040, using upscaling, it is possible to transfer the Spectrum CRT framebuffer to the display in something like ~14 milliseconds, so even refreshing the display ~20 times per second we have 700 milliseconds of CPU time to run the emulator itself.

-320x240 displays are particularly good because the Spectrum full visible area including borders is 320x256 pixels, but if we remove borders, so when borders are enabled this is a nice view.
+320x240 displays are particularly good because the Spectrum full visible area including borders is 320x256 pixels, so when borders are enabled this is a nice view.
 When borders are disabled, it's even better: the bitmap resolution of the Spectrum is 256x192 pixels, it means that using 125% upscaling we match exactly the 320x240 display resolution!

+The display should also be big enough if you want a nice play experience.
+Spectrum games were designed to be dispayed in a big TV set, so certain details can be too small if very small displays are used.
+2.4" is a nice size.
+Larger is even better.

 ## Installation from sources